 Key Stage 3

-In Mrs Dunn’s class, staff work hard to develop students as active learners by releasing their motivation, unlocking their curiosity and increasing their participation in maths activities.
+Staff work hard to develop students as active learners by releasing their motivation, unlocking their curiosity and increasing their participation in maths activities.
 From there the student becomes engaged and their personalised learning journey begins.
 Their engagement can provide a benchmark for assessing their progress.

-In Mrs Robinson’s class we build upon basic numeracy skills through number, shape, space and measures ensuring that we use as many real life, sensory and action filled activities as possible.
+We build upon basic numeracy skills through number, shape, space and measures ensuring that we use as many real life, sensory and action filled activities as possible.
 Students particularly enjoy participating in Maths Dance.
 This ensures that our students are interested, remain focused and purposeful.

-The remaining groups are taught by a maths specialist and work on gradually developing higher levels skills using more formal but also exciting ways of teaching.
+Groups are taught by a maths specialist and work on gradually developing higher levels skills using more formal but also exciting ways of teaching.
 We aim to enable students to make as much progress as possible in preparation for accessing the KS4 Programmes of Study.